Associate Fellowship of the Higher Education Academy is open to academic and professional support staff who teach or support student learning.

 Professional Recognition Scheme

-Our Professional Recognition Scheme handbook (.docx) provides detailed information about the operation of the scheme at the University of Sunderland.
+Our Professional Recognition Scheme handbook (.pdf) provides detailed information about the operation of the scheme at the University of Sunderland.
 The handbook provides information on mentorship, processing applications and appeals processes.